 As part of the retail networks segment, the Group cooperates with large retail networks throughout Poland and Romania.
-Wholesale on all markets where the Group holds its entities is conducted through a network of wholesalers, authorised retail stores and sales representatives.
+Wholesale on all markets where the Group holds its entities is conducted through a network of wholesalers and stores.
 Foreign markets are supported using sales department of the Parent Company and subsidiaries Yato Tools (Shanghai) Co.
 Ltd. and Yato Tools (Jiaxing) Co.
 Ltd. As part of retail sales, sales are mainly realized through an online store and popular online platforms.